 The refurbishment of Cernavoda NPP Unit#1 represents the largest investment project developed exclusively by Nuclearelectrica (SNN).
 Any nuclear unit has a limited period of operation, established by project.
-In case of units with CANDU technology, the designed period of operation is of 210,000 hours of operation at nominal power, which at a capacity factor of 80%, is translated by an economical operational exploitation period of approximately 30 years.
-The main components and structures limiting the period of operation are the fuel channels, feeders and the envelope of the nuclear reactor.
+In case of units with CANDU technology, the designed period of operation is of 210,000 hours of operation at nominal power, which at a capacity factor of 80%, is translated by an economical operational exploitation period of operation are the fuel channels, feeders and the envelope of the nuclear reactor.